pdf-association/arlington-pdf-model/README.md

 * all error messages are prefixed with "Error:"

 * possible error messages from PDF file validation are as follows.
-Each error message also provides some context:
+Each error message also provides some context (e.g. a PDF object number):
 ```
 Error: EXCEPTION ...
 Error: Failed to open ...